 Fertilizing your yellow watermelons is also important for healthy growth and good yields of sweet fruit.
 Use a balanced fertilizer such as 10-10-10 or 8-8-8 that contains equal amounts of nitrogen, phosphorous and potassium once during planting season if needed according to soil test results or as recommended by your local extension agent for your area’s climate conditions.
 A second application may be necessary later in the season depending on weather conditions and rainfall amounts received throughout the summer months.

-See also What is Yew Tree Plant
+See also What is yellow wood poppies Plant

 Uses of Yellow Watermelon Plant